Cheremskyi Strict Nature Reserve

 International protection status:

-in Resolution #4 of the Standing Commission to the Bern Convention
+listed in the Resolution No. 4 of the Standing Committee to the Bern Convention

 Land cover